Sometimes the hardest part about learning something new is simply learning the terminology.

 Not all ads are charged by clicks.
 Some are charged by impressions.
 CPM stands for Cost per Thousand Impressions (I think it’s a European thing).

 Much like metrics with airing a radio or TV spot, frequency is how often your ads are displayed or shown.

-This is a fancy way of saying that your ads are targeted to people withing a certain geographic region.
-You don’t want to be serving ads to people outside of your Area of Responsibility.
-So we can set up geotargeting (also referred to as Geofencing).
+This is a fancy way of saying that your ads are targeted to people within a certain geographic region.
+You don’t want to be serving ads to people outside of your area of responsibility, so we can set up geotargeting (also referred to as Geofencing).

 This is primarily used in social media advertising.
 Due to the extensive information about individuals and organizations on social media, targeting ads to specific people can get very granular.
 Ranging from job position, age, income, interests, and pages they like.